 Shopping for a garage door opener can at times be confusing especially if you are not a garage enthusiast.
-Choosing the best and befitting garage door opener is not an easy task.
+Choosing the best garage door opener is not an easy task.
 There are a lot of factors to consider!

 The last time I was shopping for a garage door opener, I was conflicted!
 The wall mount vs ceiling mount garage door openers debate was continually in my head.
 Whether to install the popular ceiling mount garage door opener or go with the revered wall mount troubled me for some time.